Subroto-debnath/ECG-Signal-Analyzer/README.md

-# Fault-Tolerant-at-Combinational-Circuits
+# ECG-Signal-Analyzer
 This Project is the implementation of the Paper "[A new approach to extract features from ECG signals](https://ieeexplore.ieee.org/document/7391944)".
-The application is designed for doctors which is able to denoise, remove baseline, extract parameters from an ECG signa.
+The application is designed for doctors which is able to denoise, remove baseline, extract parameters from an ECG signal.
 Based on extracting parameters, it can detect diseases corresponding to feature’s value of an ECG Signal.

 ## Requirements
 * MatLab